telerik/winforms-docs/controls/aiprompt/views.md

 page_title: Views - WinForms AIPrompt Control
 description: AIPrompt views
 slug: aiprompt-views
-tags: aiprompt, view
+tags: aiprompt, view, inputview, outputview, moreactionsview, response,rating
 published: True
 position: 3
 ---

 # Views

-The RadAIPrompt control provides 3 default items that have as their content the dfault views.
+The RadAIPrompt control provides 3 default items that have as their content the default views.
 They will need to be included in its Items collection.
 The control supports only one instance of each view to be defined in this collection.

 ## Input view

 The input view is represented by the __AIPromptInputView__.
 This view contains an input textbox that the user can type their request in.
-It also may display the custom suggestions that user can add in RadAIPrompt control.
+It also may display the custom suggestions that the user can add in the RadAIPrompt control.

 >caption Figure 1: Input view